What is different about Recognise?

 Being a small school changes many things for students, teachers and parents.
 It changes the nature of the relationships that are built, the ways in which teachers can work and the ways in which students can learn.

 In the course of the day, each student is many times receiving immediate feedback about their work and they will have their teacher sitting with them to give guidance.
 Grades in books – so often demotivating – and pithy teacher comments that are received a week after the work has been completed are not part of our assessment landscape.
-Instead, teachers at Recognise are able to closely observe each child’s working levels, to pin-point areas for development and to have an on-going dialogue with the child about their progress.
+Instead, teachers at Recognise are able to closely observe each child’s working levels, pinpoint areas for development and have an ongoing dialogue with the child about their progress.

 Hands-on activities – a great way to learn – are much more manageable with a small class and so lots more of these can be incorporated into lessons.
 If a student has a particular learning issue or style, this too will be known to the teacher and accommodations can be made.